lordkhan2/nodeBlog/README.md

-A simple blog add using node, express, mongoDB
+A simple blog add using node, express, mongoDB, ejs